silnrsi/pysilfont/docs/docs.md

 - `-q, --quiet`
   - Quiet mode - only display errors.
 See reporting below
 - `-l LOG, --log LOG`
-  - Log file name (if not using default name)
+  - Log file name (if not using default name).
+If there is no default for a log file name, a log file will only be created if LOG is specified
 - `-p PARAMS, --params PARAMS`
   - Other [parameters](#parameters)